-- New Zealand Ministry for Primary Industries seems to consider the raw drinking milk its system produces as high risk in this press release.
-There is a reason for concern about this system because it does not identify some crucial risks for farmers, like feeding brewers grain and other feeds that are standard for industrial dairy, but pose unacceptable risks for the RDM herd.
+- New Zealand Ministry for Primary Industries considers the RDM its system produces as high risk in this press release.
+There is reason to be concerned about this system because it does not identify some crucial risks for farmers, like feeding brewers grain and other feeds that are standard for industrial dairy, but pose unacceptable risks for the RDM herd.

-- The Food Standards Agency in the UK recently concluded in a risk assessment that the controls on the RDM their system has been producing up until the start of 2018, is now considered medium risk (for RDM) and changes will be made to the system.
+- The Food Standards Agency in the UK recently concluded in a risk assessment that the controls on the RDM their system had been producing up to the start of 2018, is now considered medium risk (for RDM), and changes will be made to the system.
 One of the most significant changes will be that farmers in England & Wales will have to write a HACCP plan, as is currently required for licensed producers in Northern Ireland.

-- The Raw Milk Institute consider its RDM system as low risk, and this is reflected in the track record of the RAWMI-listed farmers.
+- The Raw Milk Institute consider the RDM its system produces as low risk, and this is reflected in the track record of the RAWMI-listed farmers.
 RAWMI's Risk Assessment Management Plan is a success story with a ten year track record.